FediHotel/Ubuntu-Tutorial/VPS_setup.md

 :penguin: Running Linux dockers to add functions like the habbo imager, on busy hotels they can use NGINX Proxy manager

-:punch: Better support for running ARC or any other emulator as a Linux service
+:punch: Better support for running Morningstar or any other emulator as a Linux service

 :speedboat: We see much better performance on Linux than on Windows, especially the CMS